nopnop2002/esp-idf-video-streaming/README.md

 Capture video from a USB camera using ESP-IDF.

 This example demonstrates how to:
-- Capture video from a USB camera using the USB Host UVC Dreiver. https://components.espressif.com/components/espressif/usb_host_uvc
+- Capture video from a USB camera using the USB Host UVC Driver. https://components.espressif.com/components/espressif/usb_host_uvc
 - Stream videos over WiFi using the built-in HTTP server.
 - Supports plugging and unplugging USB cameras.